sergei-mironov/cake3/README.md

 ### Limitations

+#### Make syntax

+  * Make is not able to detect directory content chages.
+For example, user has to re-run ./Cakegen if they add/delete a source file.
+This is on my TODO list.
+  * ifdef/endif instructions are not supported generally.
+User has to move this logic in Haskell for now.
+Also on TODO list
+  * Make funcitions, wildcards and other variable-related things are not checked.
+It is user's responsibility to keep things safe.
+  * Variables as targets are not supported.
+Implement this logic in Haskell for now.

+#### General

   * Resulting Makefile is actually a GNUMakefile.
 GNU extensions (shell function and others) are needed to make various tricks to work.
 Also, posix environment with coreututils package is required.
 So, Linux, Probably Mac, Probably Windows+Cygwin.
-  * ifdef/endif instructions are not supported generally.
-User has to move this logic in Haskell for now.
-  * Make funcitions, wildcards and other variable-related things are not checked.
-It is user's responsibility to keep things safe.
-  * Variable as targets are not supported.
-Please, implement this logic in Haskell for now.
   * All Cakefiles across the project tree should have unique names in order to be copied.
 Duplicates are found, the first one is used